Advertisement

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Unsurprisingly, when your skin feels like it’s on fire, it’s best to throw some water on it.
 “Take a cool bath or shower to bring the temperature of your skin down,” advises Dr. Piliang.
 This helps reduce inflammation.
-But make it short — excessive time in the water dries out your skin.
-If you’re showering, keep the water pressure gentle, so you don’t put too much pressure on the affected skin.
+But make it short — spending too much time in the water can dry out your skin.

 Advertisement

+It’s just a temporary fix — but hey, whatever soothes the burn until it heals!
 Just be sure to go for pure aloe vera gel (straight from the plant) or store-bought gel that doesn’t have any added irritants or fragrances.

-Sometimes, the itching from sunburn can be just as irritating as a burn (if not more).
+Sometimes, the itching from a sunburn can be as irritating as the burn itself (if not more).
 But there are ways to alleviate that, too.
-If you’re feeling itchy, try applying a thin layer of 1% hydrocortisone cream to the sunburned area.

-“Those cool compresses feel great and provide some relief from the burning sensation,” Dr. Piliang notes.
-Just gently place it on the burn until your skin feels cooler to the touch.
+“Cool compresses feel great and provide some relief from the burning sensation,” Dr. Piliang notes.
+“Just gently place it on the burn until your skin feels cooler to the touch.”

 “You can take something for the inflammation, like ibuprofen, naproxen or aspirin,” Dr. Piliang recommends.

 “It’s really important to make sure you’re hydrating well,” Dr. Piliang stresses.
 “Drink a lot of water.
-Sports drinks that replenish electrolytes can also help.”
+Sports drinks that replenish your electrolytes can also help.”

 Advertisement